-General and administrative expenses consist primarily of personnel-related expenses, including salaries, benefits and stock-based compensation expense, for personnel in executive, finance, accounting, business development, legal, human resource and other administrative functions.
+General and administrative expenses consist primarily of personnel-related expenses, including salaries, benefits and stock-based compensation expense, for personnel in executive, finance, accounting, business development, legal, human resources and other administrative functions.
 General and administrative expenses also include corporate facility costs, depreciation and other expenses, which include direct or allocated expenses for rent and maintenance of facilities and insurance, not otherwise included in research and development expenses, as well as professional fees for legal, patent, consulting, investor and public relations, accounting and tax services.

 We expect that our general and administrative expenses will increase in the foreseeable future as we increase our headcount to support the continued research and development of our programs and the growth of our business.
-We also anticipate incurring additional expenses associated with operating as a public company, including increased expenses related to accounting, legal and regulatory matters, compliance, director and officer insurance, investor and public relations and tax-related services associated with maintaining compliance with the rules and regulations of the SEC and standards applicable to companies listed on a national securities exchange, additional insurance expenses, investor relations activities and other administrative and professional services.
+We also anticipate incurring additional expenses associated with operating as a public company, including increased expenses related to accounting, legal and regulatory matters, compliance, director and officer insurance, investor and public relations and tax-related services associated with maintaining compliance with the rules and regulations of the SEC and standards applicable to companies listed on a national securities exchange.

-The increase in general and administrative expenses for the year ended December 31, 2021, compared to the same period in 2020, was primarily due to a \$6.7 million increase in employee-related expenses as higher headcount increased salaries, benefits, and stock-based compensation-related charges and a \$3.9 million increase in insurance, legal, information technology and other professional services consulting.
+The increase in general and administrative expenses for the year ended December 31, 2022, compared to the same period in 2021, was primarily due to a \$2.4 million increase in personnel-related expenses due to higher headcount and a \$0.6 million increase in insurance, legal, information technology and other professional services consulting.